XZTDean/CMPT383/cmpt383.md

 ## Topic idea

-A online Gomoku game that user play with AI.
+A online Reversi game that user play with AI.

 ## Language used